thirukkural2022/obedparla.com/content/posts/2020-04-20-mental-models-part-1.md

 ---

-This article was quite hard to write.
+I hope this article was useful to you and it was as enjoyable to read as it was to write!
 I realized that I understand React intuitively and putting that understanding into words was challenging.
-I hope it was useful to you and it was as enjoyable to read as it was to write!

-Some of the explanations given in this article are simplifications, for example more things are not re-executed on every render such as useEffect, useCallback, and useMemo hooks.
+Some of the explanations given in this article are simplifications, for example more things are not re-executed on every render such as the useEffect, useCallback, and useMemo hooks.
 My complete mental model is more complex than I could explain in a single article, to stay tuned for PART 2 and 3.

 Part 2 will focus on an in-depth model of React's API, such as useMemo, useCallback and useEffect as well as how to use a mental model to improve your